himakio/studies/README.md

 * **Why 5 input rows ?**

-> 5 input rows are provided so that the user can enter or delete 5 values at a time
+> 5 input rows are provided so that the user can enter or delete 5 values at a time making the modificat